 Scientific Committee members

-There are eight Scientific Committee members (including the Secretary General and Vice-Secretary).
+There are six Scientific Committee members.
 All of them are elected by the EASL Assembly for a period of three years.

 Liver Unit.
 Hospital Clínic of Barcelona